Complete Guide to Halloween in Orlando

 Mickey's Not-So-Scary Halloween Party

-Join the spooky yet fun festivities at Mickey's Not So Scary Halloween Party, a family-friendly event for ghouls and boys at Disney's Magic Kingdom.
+Join the spooky yet fun festivities on select nights from 15th August to 31st October 2025 at Mickey's Not-So-Scary Halloween Party, a family-friendly event for ghouls and boys at Disney's Magic Kingdom.

 Your family can even dress up for the occasion, as this is one of the few Halloween events where costumes are allowed.
 So, whether you want to be a scary Cinderella or reveal your inner Evil Queen, it's a night out not to be missed.